crazy-canux/blog_pelican/content/Java/JSL_io.md

----
-layout: post
-title: Java之java.io
-comments: true
+Title: JSL_io
-date: 2016-05-05 22:35:44
+Date: 2016-05-05 22:35:44
-updated:
-tags:
-categories:
-permalink:
----
+Tags: Java, JSL, io

 # java.io

 > Provides for system input and output through data streams, serialization and the file system.
 Unless otherwise noted, passing a null argument to a constructor or method in any class or interface in this package will cause a NullPointerException to be thrown.

 # java.io.Console